A crowd of individuals staring at strings of double helix

 The Role of Society in Human Survival

 Life’s motivation is survival.
 Not as individuals – our physical fragility and durability limit that – but as a species.
 It is our genes that must go on.
-They are the basis of our being and it is they that have the capacity to survive into the future.
+They are the basis of our being, and it is they that have the capacity to survive into the future.
+For this reason, they are the driving force of our existence.

 Then, at some point in our evolutionary development, humanity hit on the idea of cooperation and community.
 There were substantial gains that could be made by collaborating with one another.
-By living together we, as a species, could be stronger, more resilient and better able to fend off the forces of Nature.
+By living together. we, as a species, could be stronger, more resilient, and better able to fend off the forces of Nature.

 A societal existence slowly emerged.